 6. Digestive Problems

-During the summer months you usually have your rabbit out in your garden in his/her pen.
-You need to be aware to also have a shaded area for your rabbit to go when it gets too hot.
-Some signs that your rabbit might be suffering from heat stroke are as follows:
+During the summer months you might usually have your rabbit out in your garden in his/her pen.
+You need to be aware that you should have a shaded area for your rabbit to go when it gets too hot.

 - Red ears

-2) Place a bottle of ice cold water in their pen/cage so they can lie against it to cool down.
+- Place a bottle of ice-cold water in their pen/cage so they can lie against it to cool down.

-If you suspect your rabbit is suffering from heat stroke, bring them to the veterinarian straight away.
+If you suspect your rabbit is suffering from heatstroke then bring them to the veterinarian straight away.

 8. GI Stasis (Gastrointestina stasis)

-5) Depression caused by death of other rabbit in pack.
+- Depression caused by the death of another rabbit in the pack

 If your rabbit is suffering from this, they need to be brought to the vet for an X-ray.
 This will help decide the best treatment for your rabbit.